Pumping gas is a routine that most drivers are required to do in most parts of the world.

 When Do We Need to Pump Gas?

-On many modern cars these days, when the tank is almost empty, a beeping noise will alert the driver to the danger.
+On many modern cars, when the tank is almost empty, a beeping noise will alert the driver to the danger.

 The Differences Between States